-Most partial truckloads move point-to-point, so you don’t need to organize more than one truck to transport a shipment.
-You can integrate PTL freight into your shipping lanes without having to coordinate transfers of distribution at hubs along the way.
+Most partial truckloads move point-to-point, so you don’t need to organize more than one truck to transport a partial shipment.
+You can integrate PTL freight into your shipping lanes without coordinating transfers of distribution at hubs along the way.

-If you have a small fleet of trucks, and especially if you’re a solo owner-operator, partial freight loads can also reduce your deadhead miles.
-You can pick up smaller loads on your return trip and make more money.
+If you have a small fleet of trucks, especially if you’re a solo owner-operator, partial freight loads can also reduce your deadhead miles.
+You can pick up a partial load on your return trip and make more money.

 Less freight handling

-Because there is little to no transfer, the loading and unloading are minimal, significantly reducing the risk of cargo damage.
+Because there is little to no transfer, the loading and unloading of a partial load are minimal, significantly reducing the risk of cargo damage due to less handling.